-News Display: May Day, Monday, 5/1Need to keep current, look to the past, teach a topic?
+News Display: Big Ben Rings Out!, Wednesday, 5/31Need to keep current, look to the past, teach a topic?
 The Everett Cafe features daily postings of news from around the world, and also promotes awareness of historical events from an educational context.
 Be sure to check the news postings on Learning at the Library, where you can delve into history.

 News will feature stories about the history of May Day, with a focus on the secular celebration throughout the world.

 On May 11, 1934 the most severe dust storm to date spread 350 million tons of silt from the northern Great Plains to the eastern seaboard.
 This major storm was preceded by a series of lesser dust storms in the West, brought on by drought and farming methods (over-plowing and over-grazing) that failed to address environmental needs.
 Thousands of families, known as "Okies", were forced to migrate to California from Arkansas, Colorado, Kansas, New Mexico, Oklahoma, and Texas.
 The dust was felt as far east as New York, causing many to be sick, and this massive storm eventually helped prompt legislation for smarter farming, including crop rotation and grass seeding.

 May 17, 1954 marked a major victory in the civil rights movement, as racial segregation was ruled unconstitutional in public schools.
 The landmark case, Brown versus Board of Education, involved Linda Brown, a third grade African American student, who was denied admission to her local public school in Topeka, Kansas, because of the color of her skin.
 The critical legal decision influenced the end of racial segregation in all public places.

 News will highlight stories about Brown versus Board of Education, with reference to the 1896 case, Plessy versus Ferguson, which ruled on “separate but equal” accommodations in railroad cars.